Southern Rivers Community Mental Health - Balclutha

 About the team

-This 20 hour a week role will require good time management skills to enable your assessment, planning, and delivery of effective clinical psychology interventions for patients.
-You will also be actively involved in individual and group therapies.
-Ensuring the continued wellbeing of your clients will see you liaising extensively with other clinical psychologists within the organisation to maintain consistent links and treatments for clients.
+This 20 hour a week role will require good time management skills to enable your assessment, planning, and delivery of effective clinical psychology interventions for patients, you'll actively participate in individual and group therapies.
+Ensuring the continued wellbeing of your clients will see you liaising with other clinical psychologists within the organisation to maintain consistent links and treatments for clients.

-To be eligible for consideration you must be a Registered Clinical Psychologist with the NZ Psychologist's Board, with a clinical scope of practice, hold a current practising certificate and NZ driver's licence to apply for this role.
+To be considered for this role you must be a Registered Clinical Psychologist with The NZ Psychologist's Board, with a clinical scope of practice, hold a current practising certificate and NZ driver's licence to apply for this role.

-For further information please contact Caroline, Recruitment Advisor - Mental Health, Addiction and Intellectual Disability Services (MHAID), Phone (03) 214 5769 or Email email@example.com
+For further information please contact Caroline Godfrey, Recruitment Advisor - Mental Health, Addiction and Intellectual Disability Services (MHAID), phone (03) 214 5769 or email: firstname.lastname@example.org

 In the interests of protecting our people and our patients, all appointments will be subject to the following: